Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Market Outcomes in the Absence of Regulation

 We consider heterogeneous passengers with different income levels.
 In particular, passengers are categorized into three distinct classes, namely, low-income class (class 1), medium-income class (class 2), and high-income class (class 3).
 Generally, low-income people have a lower valuation of time but a higher valuation of money compared to high-income people, and passengers have a higher valuation of waiting/walking time than that of in-vehicle time.
 Therefore, the following conditions hold:

 In summary, the model parameters involved in the multimodal transportation system are

 Due to the lack of real data on AMoD, we calibrate the values of these model parameters based on human-driver-based TNC data and Muni data in San Francisco and map it to the future scenario.
 In particular, $\lambda_{ij}^0$ is set to satisfy $0.15\lambda_{ij}^0=\lambda_{ij}$, where $\lambda_{ij}$ is the current trip distribution of ride-sourcing trips in San Francisco from zone $i$ to zone $j$, such that 15\% of potential passengers choose to take AMoD services.
 We further split the potential passenger demand $\lambda_{ij}^0$ among three income classes to obtain $\lambda_{ij,k}^0$.
 To characterize the spatial difference in socioeconomic characteristics, we assume population distributions of low-income, middle-income, and high-income individuals as 0.4, 0.5, and 0.1 in remote areas and 0.2, 0.5, and 0.3 in core areas\footnote{For simplicity, we define the remote area as the underserved area $\mathcal{U}$.
 The core area consists of the zip code zones except those in $\mathcal{U}$.}.
 The potential passenger demand $\lambda_{ij,k}^0$ is then calculated proportionally.
-The trip distances $l_{ij}^a$ and $l_{ij}^p$ are obtained from Google map estimates.
+The trip distance $l_{ij}^a$, the transit link length $l_{a}^p$, and the access/egress distance $d_{s_i}$ are obtained from Google map estimates.
 The average speed of TNC vehicles $v_a=17.937$ mph and the average operating speed of public transit $v_p=14.349$ mph are estimated based on the current TNC data and Muni data.
-For the first-mile/last-mile distance $d_i$, we assume that it follows the "square root law", which indicates that $d_i$ is inversely proportional to the number of transit stations $N_i^T$ in each zone:
+The average walking speed is $v_w$ is set as 3.48 mph.
+The travel cost of the outside option $c_{ij,k}^o$ is assumed to be proportional to $l_{ij}^a$.
+To account for both socioeconomic and spatial heterogeneity in $c_{ij,k}^o$, we assume that $c_{ij,1}^o=1.2c_{ij,2}^0$ and $c_{ij,2}^o=1.25c_{ij,3}^o$ such that the travel cost of the outside option of low-income passengers is 20\% higher than that of medium-income passengers and 50\% higher than that of high-income passengers.
+We further assume that the per-distance cost of the outside transport mode in the remote area is 50\% higher than that in the urban core.
+Based on data from the Muni system \cite{SanFrancisco2022Munifares,SanFrancisco2022Munifrequencies}, the per-vehicle operating costs of different transit lines $C_{l}$ are calibrated.